×

 How Colonization Redefined the Architectural Landscape of India?

-The Europeans introduced new building styles, techniques and materials that blended the European and Indian elements, creating a unique architectural hybrid.
+Prominent global architecture movements and styles, such as the Europeans, introduced new building styles, techniques, and materials that blended European and Indian elements, creating a unique architectural hybrid.
 They also introduced new forms of urban planning, which led to the construction of grand boulevards, public parks, and civic buildings that transformed the skylines of Indian cities.

 The British, in particular, introduced railways, which connected different regions of India and facilitated the movement of people and goods.
 Telegraph was introduced as a new form of communication which helped to connect India with the rest of the world and facilitate the exchange of information.